aaron-grau/curic/react/projects/todo_redux/README.md

 ** Test your code: You should now be able to create, toggle, and delete todo items on your list. **

+---

 ## Phase 6: Steps Redux structure

-### Refactoring and setup
+### Refactoring and Setup

 In this phase you will update your app so that each todo list item can have its own sub-list of `steps`.
 You will need to build out your backend, your redux cycle, as well as add several new components for this to work.

-** You should be testing your code regularly as you finish features.
+** You should be testing your code regularly as you finish features like we did for Todos.
 It will save you a lot of time if you debug as you code. **

 Let's start by getting your `TodoListItem`s ready for their own sub-lists by refactoring their display into multiple parts.
 Follow these steps:

 + Create a file `components/todo_detail_view.jsx` to hold a component `TodoDetailView`
   + Refactor your `TodoListItem` so that it only renders the item's title and a button to change its status